 In the festive season, it is not only homelessness charities that are acutely aware of rough sleepers and those in destitute living conditions.
 It is impossible to ignore London’s growing homelessness problem when you can’t bear the ten-minute walk to the tube, let alone the thought of trying to survive a night outside.

-The sight of rough sleepers in December can also bring a sense of hopelessness for those who can’t see a way to help- so we decided to make a list of things you can do to help homeless people this Christmas and in the following months, from helping them access outreach charities to recognising the signs of health emergencies.
+The sight of rough sleepers in the coldest months can also bring a sense of hopelessness for those who can’t see a way to help- so we decided to make a list of things you can do to help homeless people this Christmas and in the following months, from helping them access outreach charities to recognising the signs of health emergencies.

 1 – Download the Streetlink App

 The best way to get rough sleepers the help they need is to use the Streetlink App or website to alert local outreach teams of rough sleepers.
 The more detail you can put about where and when the rough sleeper will be bedded down, the better.
 Describe their appearance and clothing and exactly where they are sleeping for the best chance of them being found.
 Outreach teams can offer a warm place to sleep and get the rough sleeper on the road to recovery with the support they need to get back on their feet.

 You can also volunteer with Thamesreach’s London Street Rescue to go out with trained outreach workers and offer people experiencing homelessness somewhere to sleep.
 This can make a real difference, and the more volunteers there are, the more people they can reach and take to safety.